 As discussed in trend #1, paid and free newsletters are also surging in popularity.
 Substack’s position as a leader in newsletter ESPs means it should benefit from this trend.

 Finally, interest in individual creator online content has been soaring as well.
 And ConvertKit’s relevance as an email marketing platform has moved upward alongside it.

 ConvertKit has positioned itself as the top email solution for content creators.

 Targeted ESPs found a competitive foothold.
 But there's also a heated battle for supremacy between generalized ESPs.
-Search traffic for Mailchimp has stagnated, while services like Email Octopus and Active Campaign have seen theirs take flight.
+Search traffic for Mailchimp has stagnated.
+And major challenger Active Campaign has seen a huge drop-off at the start of 2021.
+That leaves room for players like Email Octopus to muscle in.